ngs-docs/2015-sep-microbial/quality.rst

 you should see something like::

-   -r--r--r-- 1 ubuntu ubuntu   7874107 Dec 14  2013 0Hour_ATCACG_L002_R1_001.extract.fastq.gz
+  -rw-rw-r-- 1 ubuntu ubuntu 418068323 Sep 24 15:04 ECOLI_R1.fastq.gz
-   -r--r--r-- 1 ubuntu ubuntu   7972058 Dec 14  2013 0Hour_ATCACG_L002_R1_002.extract.fastq.gz
+  -rw-rw-r-- 1 ubuntu ubuntu 429978135 Sep 24 15:05 ECOLI_R2.fastq.gz
-   ...

-These are subsets of the original data, where we selected for reads that belong to a few particular transcripts.
+These are each 5m read subsets of the original data.
+This is analogous to what you would see if you did a HiSeq or MiSeq run on a bacterial sample.

 One problem with these files is that they are writeable - by default, UNIX makes things writeable by the file owner.
 Let's fix that before we go